 Read more →For many years a retired grazier from Forbes, Mr James Smart Leslie, had a holiday home in the Blue Mountains at Blackheath.
 He named it Balquhain, after an ancestral property in Scotland.
 When WWI broke out, Mr Leslie and his wife Elizabeth (Betsy) were anxious to help.

-Read more →HAPPY TO SERVE Cyril Blakney enlisted as soon as war was declared in 1914.
+Read more →HAPPY TO SERVE Cyril Blakney enlisted in the 12th Infantry Battalion as soon as war was declared in 1914.
 He was a compositor from Hobart, and also an accomplished musician and amateur actor.
 Such a fine looking young man.
-After the Gallipoli campaign Cyril served on the Western Front.
-On June 10 1917 he
+After the Gallipoli campaign Cyril served on the Western

 Read more →On February 4 1908, Australian military officials approved a site at the coal mining town of Lithgow in New South Wales for a small arms factory.
 The fact that coal could be delivered to the site very cheaply was an important factor in the choice.
 With the